ArturoTorres/stUPscales/README.md

   - 2018-08-09, version 1.0.3.3: Edited package description (more environmental models approach)
   - 2019-05-04, version 1.0.3.4: Added new datasets from DWD and ASTA; added MC.analysis_generic function (14.02.2019).
                                  Checked to work seamlessly with EmiStatR_1.2.2.0 (staged-install).
+  - 2019-05-30, version 1.1.0.0: Included new implementations (by Ben) for data preparation of radar iamgery from DWD and precipitation gauge data.
+Created functions Correct.radar, IsReg.files, Smooth.ts and xts2STFDF.